+Background Company Information contains

+information on our

+company structure,

-The '1.
-Background Company Information' section contains information on our company structure, culture and personnel.
+culture and personnel.

-The '2.
-Investment Philosophy and Approach' section contains detailed information about our core investment research process, which is leveraged by our investment products and services.
+Investment Philosophy and Approach contains detailed information about our core investment research process, which is leveraged by our investment products and services.

-The '3.
-Investment Products and Services' section contains information summarising the way in which this investment process is applied, however the two sections should be read in conjunction when reviewing any investment product/service.
+Investment Products

+and Services contains

+information summarising the

+way in which this investment

+process is applied, however

+the two sections should be

+read in conjunction when

+reviewing any investment

+product/service.

-We recommend that users make use of the dynamic 'Contents' table on page 3 when navigating the document.
-Clicking on the relevant heading automatically takes the user to that section of the document - alternatively, 'CTRL-F' opens a dynamic search box.
+We recommend that you make use of the dynamic 'Contents' table adjacent when navigating the document.
+Clicking on the relevant heading automatically takes you to that section of the document - alternatively, 'CTRL-F' opens a dynamic search box.